 , and Yellow

 , mainly due to how broken Psychic Pokémon were at the time.
 Abra was notable for teleporting away as soon as it appeared, so you only had one chance to catch it before it ran.
-Once caught though, it's lightning fast and hits very hard with its special attacks.
+Once caught, though, it's lightning fast and hits very hard with its special attacks.
 It's been available from Gens I-IV.
-In Gen VI, it gained a Mega Evolution.
+Alakazam received a Mega Evolution in X and Y

 - Badass Mustache: Grows one as it evolves.

 - Cartoon Creature: It's hard to figure out exactly what these Pokémon are based on.
 Bulbapedia claims they're a mix of goats and foxes along with humanoid traits, but... still.

 - Disc One Nuke: In-game, Alakazam was second only to Mewtwo in the first gen, and could be captured before the second badge.